Turkish Purslane Dish

 1 tbsp lemon juice - if you cook rosettes you should add it!

-Cook the olive oil, green onion, rice, tomato, crushed tomato, salt and pepper in a medium sized pot until the rice is almost done over medium heat with the lid on.
-Add the purslane, close the lid and cook for 5 more minutes over medium heat.
+Cover and cook the olive oil, green onion, rice, tomato, crushed tomato, salt and pepper in a medium sized pot until the rice is almost done at medium heat.
+Add the purslane, cover and cook for 5 more minutes over medium heat.
 Turn the heat off and let it rest for 5 minutes.

-Place the dish on a service plate, put one dollop of plain Turkish Yogurt on top and serve.
+Place the dish on a serving dish, put one dollop of plain Turkish Yogurt on top and serve.